ivangfr/springboot-proxysql-mysql/README.md

 ## Start customer-api

-- Open a new terminal and navigate to `springboot-proxysql-mysql` root folder
+- In a terminal and navigate to `springboot-proxysql-mysql` root folder

 - Run the following Maven command to start `customer-api`
   ```